 Changes to Building Regulations

-Amendments were made to the Building Regulations 2006 to ensure that specific bushfire safety measures continue to be applied to dwellings being rebuilt and located in a Bushfire Management Overlay..
+Amendments to the Building Interim Regulations 2017 ensure that specific bushfire safety measures continue to be applied to dwellings being rebuilt and located in a Bushfire Management Overlay.
 These amendments ensure that the building permit process requires the provision of dedicated on-site water supply for fire fighting purposes, and access for emergency vehicles.

 Information about rebuilding in areas affected by bushfire is available from the Victorian Building Authority website or phoning the Bushfire Building Advice line on 1300 360 320.